WELCOME TO DEATH POSITIVE DC

 Death Positive DC is a grassroots effort and a true labor of love.
 I--along with hundreds of people who have joined me--are building a community of kind, caring, curious, smart, open-minded, and warm-hearted people whose common ground is a desire and willingness to talk about death.

 In September of 2016, I attended an end-of-life doula training workshop with the International End-of-Life Doula Association.
-My plan was to become an end-of-life doula, but I quickly discovered a slightly different path.
-Creating safe and comfortable spaces (online and in-person) for people to explore death--that is where my work lies.
+My plan was to start work as an end-of-life doula, but I quickly discovered a different path.
+Creating safe and comfortable spaces (online and in-person) for people to explore death--that is where my work is.

-I started hosting death cafes in November of 2016.
+I have been hosting death cafes in-person and online since November of 2016.
 I also offer book clubs, a "write your own obit" workshop, and other events.

 I'm glad you found my website.
-Email me at if you want to connect!
+Email me at email@example.com if you want to connect!

 Caitlin Doughty (right) and me at her book signing